Men's rights movement

-The men's rights movement (MRM) is a branch of the men's movement.
-The MRM in particular consists of a variety of groups and individuals known as men's rights activists (MRAs) who focus on social issues, such as specific government services, which they say adversely impact, or in some cases, structurally discriminate against, men and boys.
-Common topics discussed within the men's rights movement include family law, such as child custody, alimony and marital property distribution; reproduction; suicide; domestic violence against men; false accusations of rape; circumcision; education; conscription; social safety nets; and health policies.
-The men's rights movement branched off from the men's liberation movement in the early 1970s, with both groups comprising a part of the larger men's movement.
+The men's rights movement (MRM) or men's rights activism (MRA) movement is a branch of the men's movement that diverged from the men's liberation movement in the early 1970s.
+Men's rights activists (MRAs) focus on social issues such as the provision of government services, which they say adversely impact, or in some cases, structurally discriminate against men and boys.
+Common topics of discussion include family law, such as child custody, alimony and marital property distribution; reproduction; suicide; domestic violence against men; false accusations of rape; circumcision; education; conscription; social safety nets; and health policies.

 Many scholars describe the movement or parts of the movement as a backlash against feminism.
 Sectors of the men's rights movement have been described by scholars and commentators as misogynistic, hateful, and, in some cases, as advocating violence against women.
 In 2018, the Southern Poverty Law Center categorized some men's rights groups as being part of a hate ideology under the umbrella of male supremacy while stating that others "focused on legitimate grievances".
-In 2024, UN Women claimed that men's rights movements as a whole are anti-rights movements.
+UN Women has listed movements encompassing "men's rights" among anti-rights movements that frame equality for women and LGBTQ+ people as a threat.